HMRC transaction monitoring privacy notice

 Purpose of this document

-In order to protect your data and our services HMRC operates transaction monitoring capabilities.
-This records how you connect to our systems, and what you do whilst you are on them.
-We only monitor you when you are signed into our services.
+To protect your data and our services HMRC operates transaction monitoring capabilities.
+These record how you connect to our systems, and what you do whilst you are on them.

 Why we process your data

 HMRC processes your data for transaction monitoring purposes to: